satyamjay-iitd/cop290_autograder/README.md

 1. For Easy Test Cases, Run `python main.py binary <path_to_your_sheet_binary> hidden_tc/ marks_mapping.csv`
 2. For example, `python main.py binary /home/satyam/dev/CProjects/sheet hidden_tc/ marks_mapping.csv`
 3. For Hard Test Cases, Run `python main2.py binary <path_to_your_sheet_binary> hidden_tc2/ marks_mapping.csv`
+4. You can ignore `hidden_tc3`.
+This is not being used.
+5. Testcase to Marks mapping is given in `marks_mapping.csv`, where the first column is the test case; second is marks allotted if the test passes; third column is maximum time allowed for your program to run, if your program doesn't finish in this time, the test case will considered to be failing.
+You can ignore the fourth column.

 # Old Instructions (Abu Dhabi Student should ignore)